dutchdronesquad/rh-stream-overlays/stream_overlays/README.md

 - [Dutch Drone Squad](#overlay---dutch-drone-squad)
 - [Liga Colombiana Drone Racing](#overlay---liga-colombiana-drone-racing)

+> [!TIP]
+> The plugin also generates overlay URLs on the **Stream displays** page in Rotorhazard, making it even easier to get started with the overlays.

 ## Overlay - Dutch Drone Squad

 This overlay is designed by the [Dutch Drone Squad](https://dutchdronesquad.nl) and consists of a top bar, node overlay and leaderboards for class and overall.